symfony/symfony-docs/cookbook/security/guard-authentication.rst

             ));

 **Can I use this with ``form_login``?**
-    Yes! ``form_login`` is *one* way to authenticator a user, so you could use it *and* then add one more more authenticators.
-Use a guard authenticator doesn't collide with other ways to authenticate.
+    Yes! ``form_login`` is *one* way to authenticate a user, so you could use it *and* then add one or more authenticators.
+Using a guard authenticator doesn't collide with other ways to authenticate.

 **Can I use this with FOSUserBundle?**